 Matthew Clair, Mi’kmaq, Joy TonePahHote, Kiowa Nation

-Our volunteers include educators, archaeologists, historians, and individuals with banking and marketing experience.
+Our volunteer staff includes educators, archaeologists, historians, and individuals with banking and marketing experience.

 Does the museum only cover the history of the Lenape/Delaware Indians?